 During my time in Bali I met a former Swiss banker, who has initiated sustainable development project in one of the poorest area of Bali.
 Bali, often referred and known as a tropical tourist paradise has also its dark side:

-You cannot NOT see them along the streets in Ubud; the beggin women with their children.
+You cannot NOT see them along the streets in Ubud; the begging women with their children.
 They come by foot over the mountains to Ubud for a few days to try to get some money to be able to buy some rice and other essentials for their family before they walk several hours all the way back to their villages, just to do it all over again a few days later.
 It’s beyond humanity, and as many other examples in the world show, begging is no solution – it is not sustainable at all and beyond human dignity.
-Before the project the people in Muntigunung were not registered and so they had no access to health service or other basic governmental services.
+Before the project, the people in Muntigunung were not registered and so they had no access to health service or other basic governmental services.
 No one deserves to live like that.
 In addition, extreme water shortage in that area leads to malnutrition and a lack of hygienic standards.

 The key of successful and constructive help projects is sustainability and empowering the people to help themselves step by step, while respecting and honouring their dignity, tradition and culture.